ibm-cloud-docs/devsecops/devsecops-cocoa-cli.md

 - `--origin`: details about the origin of the evidence can be specified by using `key=value` pairs, for example `--origin job_id=123`, and so on.
 - `--asset`: specifies which assets (by their URI or internal ID) are relevant for the evidence, see `cocoa locker asset` commands.
 The flag can be specified multiple times.
 The asset must be already present in the locker.
 - `--attachment`: specifies file attachments to the evidence.
 Each attachment must point to an existing file, and each attachment name must be unique (that is, `--attachment a/foo.json --attachment b/foo.json` is not permitted).
+- `--attachment-url`: specifies the URLs of attachments that are already stored in the evidence locker.
+Each URL must point to a unique attachment, ensuring no duplicates.
+This flag can be specified multiple times to include multiple URLs.
 - `--issue`: list of issue URLs, which can be used to track activities that are related to the findings.
 The flag can be passed multiple times.
 - `--findings-path`: Use this path to pass the array of JSON findings which is the output from Incident process command.
 - `--scope`: a unique identifier that can be used to correlate evidence from multiple sources.